Alumni group develops investigation

 Editorial: One last goodbye to Horace Mann

-As this editorial board’s years at the school are coming to an end, and we all finally have some time to reflect on this journey through the school, we are left to piece together a number of conflicting impressions of the institution.
-After putting up 31 issues of The Record, we have realized that this school means different ...
+As this editorial board’s years at the school come to an end and we reflect on our journey through high school, we are left to piece together a number of conflicting impressions of this institution.
+After producing 31 issues of The Record and discussing 31 editorials, we have just as many questions as we do conclusions about our ...
 Continue Reading

 No female named to Varsity Club, Athlete of the Year